 Why Stud Welding Wins Contracts

 Stud welds can be used on any number of surfaces.
-Frequently employed in the cookware, marine, construction and aerospace industries, stud welding ensures a strong, tight bond that will not break, regardless of the conditions to which it is exposed.
-Digital stud welding technology improves its efficiency even more by eliminating time and materials waste and ensuring an accurate, fast and secure bond every time.
+Stud welding ensures a strong, tight bond that will not break, regardless of the conditions to which it is exposed, which is why it is frequently employed in the cookware, marine, construction and aerospace industries.
+Digital stud welding technology further improves its efficiency by eliminating time and materials waste and ensuring an accurate, fast and secure bond every time.

 Stud welding is done at a high speed, so it saves hours off traditional welding methods, such as drilling and tapping, resistance welding or clinch fastening.
 By eliminating the time and effort needed to predrill, punch holes or set rivets, stud welding accomplishes the same function in a fraction of the time.